gwsystems/systems_musings/topics.md

 - [1½ Topics: realtime throttling and user-space adaptive spinning](https://lwn.net/Articles/931789/)
 - [User-space control of memory management](https://lwn.net/Articles/931662/)
 - [Complexities of directed yield](https://lwn.net/Articles/419961/)
+- Control groups series by Neil Brown [cgroups](https://lwn.net/Articles/604609/)...this would likely take a couple of weeks.
 - Can we find an article on KPI (kernel page-table isolation)?
 - Risc-V bootup procedures vs. x86
 - Attempts to make it so that [bpf can execute unpriv](https://lwn.net/Articles/935195/) code.